eloybernardez/GMSueldos/README.md

 # GMSueldos

 A salary calculator for teachers at Grey Matter

+- HTML
+- CSS
+- JavaScript